Field Marshal Lord Roberts was a governor of Wellington from 1899 until his death in 1914.

 He was initiated into Khyber Lodge No 582 in 1850, a military lodge founded in Peshawar and was made an honorary member of the OW Lodge at our second meeting in 1910.
 He also joined the Aldershot Army & Navy Lodge No 1971, then ruled by the Duke of Connaught & Strathearn, and Lodge of Edinburgh (Mary’s Chapel) No 1 (under the Scottish Constitution).

-Lord Roberts died of pneumonia at St Omer, France, whilst visiting Indian troops on the Western Front in the early days of the Great War.
+Lord Roberts died of pneumonia at St Omer, France, on 14 November 1914 whilst visiting Indian troops on the Western Front in the early days of the Great War.
 He was one of only two non-Royals to lie in state at Westminster in the 20th century, the other being Winston Churchill, and was given a state funeral.